'In love with Arab culture': Why Abu Dhabi is attracting students from the US

 She explained the robust academic offerings at NYU Abu Dhabi, including courses like “Judging Heritage: Cultural Property Law & Preservation Policies,” align perfectly with her career objectives.

-“The opportunity to engage in these specialied topics, particularly those that emphasize linguistic identities, will equip me with critical skills necessary for excelling in my field,” said Natalia.
+“The opportunity to engage in these specialised topics, particularly those that emphasise linguistic identities, will equip me with critical skills necessary for excelling in my field,” said Natalia.

-She reiterates that she greatly values the diversity of ethnicities and nationalities that she’s previously experienced.
+Natalia reiterated that she greatly values the diversity of ethnicities and nationalities that she hasn't previously experienced.

-Natalia pointed out that the interrelated academic and intercultural experiences over the undergraduate years foster a greater intercultural understanding of social responsibility both globally and locally.
+She pointed out that the interrelated academic and intercultural experiences over the undergraduate years fostered, in her, a greater intercultural understanding of social responsibility both globally and locally.

 “I feel like I am branching together two different timelines of my upbringing and theirs (locals) at the same time.
 I envisage myself to be coming back to the UAE to work,” added the 20-year-old.